imnotnowy/imnotnowy/README.md

 I code *lua, luau, python, html, javascript and c#*

-You can contact me via discord, here's my discord: nowyy.__
+You can contact me via discord which is in my website.

 I'm usually into luau as it is very easy.